robang74/chatgpt-answered-prompts/artificial-intellige-for-education.md

 ## Artificial Intelligence in education

-This conversation is the straightforward continuation of this one
+This conversation is the straightforward continuation of this one:

 - [chatgpt-vs-human-real-reasoning.md](https://github.com/robang74/chatbots-for-fun/blob/main/chatgpt-vs-human-real-reasoning.md) ([RAW](https://raw.githubusercontent.com/robang74/chatbots-for-fun/refs/heads/main/chatgpt-vs-human-real-reasoning.md))

 Literally its continuation because it happened immediately after on the same session/account.

-However, because it deals with a slightly different topic, it is reported here below.
+However, because it deals with a slightly different topic, it is reported here below, separately.

 <br/>